Julian Milford KC

 Julian’s education law practice continues to grow, with a particular focus upon the higher education sector.
 He acted successfully for Oxford University in the first full trial in the Courts of England and Wales of negligent teaching allegations at a higher education institution: Siddiqui v University of Oxford [2018] ELR 320.
 In addition:

-• Julian is acting for Anglia Ruskin University in current High Court proceedings challenging its termination of franchise arrangements with an education partner in Malaysia.
+- Julian acted for Anglia Ruskin University in recent High Court proceedings challenging its termination of franchise arrangements with an education partner in Malaysia.

 Recommendations